-Charles “Rick” Snyder, a professor of Psychology and the M. Erik Wright Distinguished Professor of Clinical Psychology in the Department of Psychology at the University of Kansas, Lawrence, who passed away in 2006, proposed and developed the Hope Theory.
-In his lifetime, he published six books on Hope Theory, and wrote 262 articles about the impact of hope different facets of life.
+Charles “Rick” Snyder, a professor of Psychology and the M. Erik Wright Distinguished Professor of Clinical Psychology in the Department of Psychology at the University of Kansas, Lawrence, who passed away in 2006, proposed and developed the hope theory.
+In his lifetime, he published six books on hope theory (one of them, Handbook of Hope), and wrote 262 articles about the impact of hope different facets of life.

 Professor Snyder was fond of saying, “If you can’t laugh at yourself, you have missed the biggest joke of all.”If you can't laugh at yourself, you have missed the biggest joke of all. - C. R. Snyder Click To Tweet

 Snyder’s Hope Theory brings scientific rigor to the age-old expression “Where there’s a will, there’s a way.”
 He argued that there are 3 things that come together to create hopeful thinking: